All large expenses should be measured against a cost–value comparison as part of the decision making process. I agree with that.

-And no, this is not another article about the cost of college compared to the salary you will make.
+And no, this is not an article about the cost of college compared to the salary you will make.
 Nor is it the one that compares the income of college graduates to high school graduates.

 Most of us grow up in our little fishbowls.
 We never really experience anything outside of our wheelhouse.

 We are pretty much acclimated to our world as we know it by the time we are done with high school.
 This is not a bad thing.
 It is how we develop a sense of community with those people who share our values and our zip codes.
-It makes for decent folk and for nice places to raise a family, but our evolution as human beings and certainly our education should not stop there.
+It makes for decent folk and for nice places to raise a family.
+But our evolution as human beings and certainly our education should not stop there.

 College is there to challenge your notions of what is normal.
-What is moral.
-What is acceptable, sufficient, orthodox, and expected.
+What is moral?
+What is acceptable, sufficient, orthodox, and expected?
 It is for many people the first time they really encounter ‘the other’ whether that be in the form of race, class, ideology, or lifestyle.

 College is meant to push buttons and boundaries.

 I am bothered by this modern movement regarding; trigger words, safe spaces, and micro aggressions.
 If you care about any of those things, YOU ARE MISSING THE POINT.
-If you want to feel safe and that everything you currently know to be correct is in fact correct, go home to the place you grew up in and be that way.
+If you want to feel safe and that everything you currently know is already correct, go home to the place you grew up in and be that way.

-College is meant to be a swirling mass of sometimes confusing, sometimes intimidating LIFE from which you can absorb what you will.
+College is meant to be a swirling mass of sometimes confusing, sometimes intimidating LIFE.
+From which you can absorb what you will.

-Just think, everything I have mentioned so far is mostly just in relation to the other people who are also going to college at the same time you.
+Just think, everything I have mentioned so far is mostly just in relation to the other people who are also going to college at the same time as you.
 We have not even touched on the fact that there is no other source of knowledge as in depth and thorough as a college campus.
 Even if you are smart and well read, some professor will come at you from a different point of view and rock your world.
 Wisdom will make its first appearance in your life if you realize maybe you don’t know everything or GASP, a belief you have long held was wrong.